Smoac/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/masterdata-exports-and-imports.md

-With openBIS version 20.10.5 it is possible to export masterdata from one openBIS instance and import it in another one via the admin UI.
+Since openBIS version 20.10.5 it is possible to export masterdata from one openBIS instance and import it in another one via the admin UI.